Oral Health Care and Prevention

 Preventative Dental Program Options

-- Brush your teeth twice a day in a circular motion with a soft bristled toothbrush aimed at the gum
+- Brush your teeth twice a day in a circular motion with a soft-bristle toothbrush aimed at the gum line

 - Floss every night in an up and down motion while keeping the floss in a U-shape and against the tooth surface